 Failing is scary….

 We never set out to get it wrong, right?
 But if we only tackle projects, assignments, or jobs in which we are guaranteed to succeed we’re not really stretching ourselves at all.
-Growth mindset says that anyone can do about anything given the appropriate effort and focus.
-We’re not as smart today as we will always be.
-We get smarter everyday.
+Even those who believe in a growth mindset wouldn’t encourage effort with reward.
+Everyone has goals and they want to succeed.

 The power of yet….

 As a grown up there are lots of things I can’t do….yet.
 About a year ago I started this blog.
 I am not a tech savvy person to say the least.
-I have the computer skills of a small child.
+I have the computer skills of a toddler.

 Over the last year I have literally learned one million things, most of which were things I didn’t even know I didn’t know.
 I have done many things super wrong and very much the hard way, and then done them over again when I know better.
 It hasn’t been a straight line but I did it!